 Under the MEIN, the number of citizenship certificates issued to principal applicants (i.e., excluding dependents) is capped at 400 every year, and 1,500 for the duration of the policy.

 Residential construction activity improving

-In the first three quarters of 2022, the total number of approved new dwellings in Malta rose by 23.7% y-o-y to 7,459 units, according to the National Statistics Office of Malta (NSO), after falling in the past two years due to pandemic-related restrictions.
+During 2022, the total number of approved new dwelling permits in Malta rose by 26.7% y-o-y to 9,599 units, following annual declines of 3.3% in 2021, 37.2% in 2020, and 3.1% in 2019, according to figures released by the National Statistics Office of Malta (NSO).

 By property type:

 - Apartment permits, which accounted for more than 86% of the total dwelling permits approved, increased 28.4% y-o-y to 8,280 units in 2022, after falling by 4.2% in the previous year.

 - Maisonette permits rose by 23.3% y-o-y to 910 units during 2022, following a slight increase of 1.5% in the prior year.

 - Terraced house permits were up 14.8% y-o-y to 333 units last year, following a decline of 3% in 2021.

 - For other types of houses, permits fell by 23.2% y-o-y to just 76 units in 2022.

 - In the Northern district, new dwelling permits approved rose by 17.3% y-o-y to 1,613 units in 2022.